Non-Markovian dynamics under time-translation symmetry: Dynamical Symmetry constraints

 Further restrictions on the kinetic coefficients depend on the properties of both the unitary non-invariant and invariant eigenoperators of $\Lambda\b{t}$.
 In Ref. \cite{cwiklinski2015limitations} {{\' C}}wikli{{\' n}}ski et al. point out that the CPTP property and conditions \eqref{eq:invariant_eig_gen} and \eqref{eq:non-invariant_eig_gen} imply that the damping matrix ${\cal M}$ must be positive \cite{roga2010davies}.
 The diagonal of ${\cal M}$ is constructed from the eigenvalues of the invariant eigenoperators $\text{diag}\b{{\cal M}}=\{b_{11},\dots,b_{NN}\}$, while the off-diagonal elements coincide with the eigenvalues of the non-invariant operators ${\cal M}_{nm}=a_{nm}$, corresponding to eigenoperator $\hat{F}_{nm}$ (in the double index notation $\alpha= nm$).
 The positivity of the damping matrix does not translate to straight forward restrictions on the kinetic coefficients (for a system with dimension $d>2$ \cite{cwiklinski2015limitations}), nevertheless, it can be used to verify the validity of the master equation.

 Restrictions on the kinetic coefficients of the energy transfer term, $\{c_{\alpha\alpha}\}$, arise from the limitations on the possible transitions of energy population.
 This issue has been studied thoroughly for the case of a thermal reservoir, in the context of the resource theory of thermal operations \cite{horodecki2003reversible,horodecki2013fundamental}.
-Specifically, the allowed transitions must be such that the initial state thermomajorizes the final state.
+Specifically, the allowed transitions must be such that the initial state thermomajorizes the final state (for completeness we provide a complete definition in Appendix \ref{apsec:thermomaj}, for further details see Ref. \cite{lostaglio2019introductory}).
 Meaning that for a thermal reservoir, the kinetic coefficients cannot lead to a state which violates the thermomajorization condition with respect to the initial state.
-On the level of transformations between states, the thermomajorization condition has a clear graphical interpertation utilizing Lorentz curves, however, this restriction does not translate to concise closed form conditions on the kinetic coefficients.
+On the level of transformations between states, the thermomajorization condition has a clear graphical interpretation utilizing Lorentz curves, however, this restriction does not translate to concise closed form conditions on the kinetic coefficients.
 Nevertheless, as the positivity of the damping matrix, the thermomajorization condition can be utilized as an additional validation check of the master equation of symmetric dynamics.